It's the anniversary of the Loch Ness Monster's fame

 Today is 22/7.
 Which, you will - of course - recall from school, means three and one-sevenths, or a close approximation to the irrational number, Pi.

 Nobody has calculated the complete value of Pi, which describes the relationship of the outside measurement of a circle to its diameter - it can't be expressed either as a fraction or a decimal.

 All the same, some historians believe the Ancient Egyptians used the ratio to build the Great Pyramid at Giza more than four thousand years ago.
 And mathematicians have been grappling with this crazy number for pushing four millennia too.

 Today maths teachers and professors around the world will endeavour to engage their students in approximating Pi.
 We are sticking to a more enjoyable type of Pi - a Key Lime Pie Cocktail.

 Poor Mary Magdalene.
 Famous for centuries as a prostitute who felt guilty and reformed, she gave her name to generation after generation of sex workers.

-Yet, in one of those mysterious vanishing tricks that world religions seem to manage, the lady was nothing of the sort.
+The lady was nothing of the sort.
 She is recorded, in fact, as one of Jesus' disciples, one of the most informed and wisest.
-Yet as the liberation movement that Jesus had founded, based on equal rights for women, children, slaves and the like, turned into a religion so patriarchal that it was seriously debated whether women could have souls, Mary of Magdala was magically transformed into a prostitute.
-Go figure.
+Yet as the liberation movement that Jesus had founded, based on equal rights for women, children, slaves and the like, turned into a religion, so Mary of Magdala was transformed into a prostitute.